morinlab/llmpp_shiny/README.md

 ### Participating in Variant Review

 When you are ready, use [this page](https://shiny.rcg.sfu.ca/u/rdmorin/llmpp_shiny/) to review the variants.
 The interface should be relatively self-explanatory.
 Be sure to enter a user ID in the box to avoid your submissions being tracked under `anonymous`.
 We recommend using the first part of the email address associated with your GitHub account (everything before the `@`).
 If you have done this correctly, your ID should appear on the leaderboard on the bottom of the side pane after you have submitted at least one review.

+Things to note:

+* None of the samples have a matched normal available.
+The page auto-selects the No count normal (NCN) tag for you to track this.
+* Pretty much all libraries have a short insert size.
+This means that many of the candidate variants will be supported by overlapping F and R from the same pair.
+Try to take this into consideration when using the scoring and aim to consider how many distinct molecules support the mutation (rather than reads), when possible.
+* Some regions of certain genes have been noted to have evidence of contaminating PCR amplicon.
+Examples of what this looks like can be found [in the PubPeer post describing them](https://pubpeer.com/publications/E61AC72AE0402C6A62A84E36ED2AEA#1)